 3.2 The main conditions

 An enforcement action is initiated by an application lodged by the creditor with an enforceable title attached to it.
-The application should name the debtor and define the manner in which enforcement is carried out, i.e. by identifying the property rights in question.
+It is important to name the debtor in the application.
+The creditor may indicate how enforcement is to be carried out, i.e. by identifying the property rights in question.
 For enforcement of property-related claims the Land Registry must also be indicated.
 In the case of enforcement involving movable assets, there is no need for detailed identification of each movable asset, since enforcement applies to all the debtor's movable assets.

 4 Object and nature of enforcement measures